sdispater/pendulum/docs/_docs/period.rst

     191

     # Note that the weeks property
-    # will change compared to the Interval class
+    # will change compared to the Duration class
     period.weeks
     2 # 832 for the interval